Genghis Khan (video game)

-Genghis Khan, original full title Aoki Ōkami to Shiroki Mejika: Genghis Khan (蒼き狼と白き牝鹿・ジンギスカン), is a 1987 turn-based strategy game developed by Koei, originally released for the NEC PC-9801, MSX and Sharp X68000 in 1988, the DOS and NES in 1990, and the Amiga in 1990.
-It is actually the second game in the series, after a 1985 Aoki Ōkami to Shiroki Mejika, also for PC-88, PC-98, and MSX.
+Genghis Khan, original full title Aoki Ōkami to Shiroki Mejika: Genghis Khan (蒼き狼と白き牝鹿・ジンギスカン), is a turn-based strategy game developed by Koei, originally released for the PC-98 in 1987, MSX and X68000 in 1988, MS-DOS and NES in 1990, and Amiga in 1990.
+It is the second game in the series, after a 1985 Aoki Ōkami to Shiroki Mejika for PC-88, PC-98, and MSX.

 Plot

 The game takes the player inside the virtual life of either Genghis Khan or one of his archrivals.
 The player must arrange marriages, father children, appoint family members to governmental positions, and fight in order to conquer the Old World.
 Armies must be drafted and soldiers must be trained if the player is to rule the lands from England to Japan.

 Gameplay

 The game has two different ways to play.
 The first is Mongol Conquest, which begins in the year 1175 A.D, which is a one player mode.
 Players assume control of Lord Temujin and they must conquer the land by keeping their economy stable, having their army ready to fight, and by attacking other lands.
 The second is World Conquest, where the goal is to conquer every opposing country.

 World Conquest, which begins in the year 1206 A.D, is started by choosing the number of players and difficulty.
 It supports 1-4 players.
-Players must choose who they want to be; Genghis Khan (Mongols), Alexios I (Byzantine), Richard (England), or Yoritomo (Japan).
+Players must choose who they want to be; Genghis Khan (Mongols), Alexios III (Byzantine), Richard (England), or Yoritomo (Japan).
 Then each player must randomly select the stats of their leader and successors.
 The player must stop a random number to choose the certain stat.
 This is done until all stats are chosen for the certain character, but they can be redone.
 After everyone is ready to go, the game begins.
 The countries of Eurasia cycle through; when it goes through a country, it means they have used their turn.
 When it comes to a player's country, they get to make three choices.
 These choices include training the troops, buying a certain product/quantity from a merchant, drafting soldiers, sending a treaty, or going to war.
 Each act takes one choice away until the three choices are used; then the cycle continues.
 Once every country has used their turns, the season changes and the cycle goes through again, but in a different order.
-Seasons determine when you must pay your troops, when the farmers harvest the crop, when food must be distributed, etc.
+Seasons determine when the players must pay own troops, when the farmers harvest the crop, when food must be distributed, etc.